Free Tutorial: Pretty Crochet Edging

-For pillowcases, Kate wanted a slightly lacier effect so as well as using a couple of different colours for each pillowcase she chose a more curvy border.
+For pillowcases, Kate wanted a slightly lacier effect so as well as using a couple of different colors for each pillowcase she chose a more curvy border.

 Start off in exactly the same way as for the tea towels, by working a row of blanket stitch across the end of your pillowcase.
 As pillowcases are a much finer cotton than tea towels, use a single strand of yarn for the sewing part.

 After your row of blanket stitch crochet a row of dc , fitting 2 dc in to each stitch space.
-For the next row of dc, Kate used a different coloured yarn.
+For the next row of dc, Kate used a different colored yarn.

 To finish the edging just add a curvy border as follows:

 At the start of the row sl st, then *dc in to the next st, htr in to the next st, work 3 tr into the next st, then work a htr, followed by a dc, followed by a sl st *.
 Repeat from * to * to the end of the row.
 Finish off and sew in your yarn ends.

 And before you know it, you’ll be edging everything in sight!